awslabs/amazon-omics-tools/README.md

 * __storageAverageGiB__ : Average gibibytes of storage used by the workflow run

 > [!WARNING]
-> At this time AWS HealthOmics does not report the average or maximum storage used by runs that use "DYNAMIC" storage.
+> At this time AWS HealthOmics does not report the average or maximum storage used by runs that use "DYNAMIC" storage that run for under two hours.
 Because of this limitation the `storageMaximumGiB` and `storageAverageGiB` are set to zero and will not be included in the estimate run cost.

 #### Output workflow run manifest in JSON format